How To Cope With Wildfire Smoke And Asthma

 A Final Secret Weapon Against Wildfire Smoke

-It strikes me that many of the places affected by these wildfires are places where CBD, or cannabidiol, is legal.
+It strikes me that many of the places affected by these wildfires are places where CBD is readily available.

 I’ve recently blogged about why and how CBD is my new secret weapon against asthma- find that info here .